Skip to content

 Password Param Value

-Once column ParamType set to password, ParamValue should be an encrypted string.
-Setting encrypted value is simple:
+Once the ParamType column is set to password, ParamValue should be an encrypted string.
+Setting an encrypted value is simple:

 1. Change ParamType to string.

-2. Type plain value to be encrypted into ParamValue.
+2. Type the plain value to be encrypted into ParamValue.

-3. Switch ParamType to password - plain value becomes encrypted.
+3. Switch ParamType to password - the plain value becomes encrypted.

 Param Dropdowns

-It is possible to define own list of dropdown values for any parameter.
-In most cases it is defined for custom functions.
+It is possible to define your own list of dropdown values for any parameter.
+In most cases, this is defined for custom functions.

-For example, we may have function SetState(stateCode) where we expect pre-defined limited set of state code values.
+For example, you might have a function SetState(stateCode) where you expect a predefined, limited set of state code values.

 function SetState(/**string*/stateName)

-We may define dropdown for stateName parameter, so that RVL editor suggest the following list:
+You can define a dropdown for the stateName parameter so that the RVL editor suggests the following list:

 States